Languages of New Zealand

-English is the predominant language and a de facto official language of New Zealand.
+English is the predominant language and the primary official language of New Zealand.
 Almost the entire population speak it either as native speakers or proficiently as a second language.
 The New Zealand English dialect is most similar to Australian English in pronunciation, with some key differences.
 The Māori language of the indigenous Māori people was made the first de jure official language in 1987.
 New Zealand Sign Language (NZSL) has been an official language since 2006.
-Many other languages are used by New Zealand's minority ethnic communities.
+The English language was made an official language in 2026.
+Many other languages are used by New Zealand's minority immigrant communities.

 Official languages

-New Zealand has three official languages: English (de facto), Māori and New Zealand Sign Language.
+New Zealand has three official languages: English, Māori and New Zealand Sign Language.

-Otago Law Professor Andrew Geddis explains the context of official languages:
+Otago Law Professor Andrew Geddis explained the context of official languages in 2018:

 English is already a de facto official language, which may be used in any or all public or official contexts. (...)
 [W]e legislated te reo [Māori] and sign language as being "official languages", in order to affirmatively grant the right to use them in particular, specified situations where they otherwise could not be used.
 This is not the case with English.
 It's simply a general, background cultural presumption in our particular society that this is the language of our government. (...)
 English is so much an "official language" that our law actually specifies in various places it must be used in place of any other.